starkbank/sdk-java/README.md

 );
 ```

-3.2 While this feature is in beta, to register your Organization's public key, a legal representative of your organization must send an e-mail with the desired public key to developers@starkbank.com.
-Don`t worry, this flow will soon be integrated with our website.
+3.2 To register your Organization's public key, a legal representative of your organization must send an e-mail with the desired public key to developers@starkbank.com.
+This flow will soon be integrated with our website, where you'll be able to do the entire process quicker and independently.
 Here is an example on how to handle your Organization in the SDK:

 ```java
 import com.starkbank.*;